alex/what-happens-when/README.rst

 the Google homepage.
 Scripts can cause additional network requests to be performed, as well as modify the page or its layout, causing another round of page rendering and painting.
+Once the browser receives the JavaScript code from the server, it will execute it based on different triggering events.
+For example, as you mentioned, some JavaScript code may be executed after rendering is completed, while other code may be executed in response to user interaction, such as clicking a button or entering text into a form.
+In the case of animations or other timed events, the JavaScript code will use functions like setInterval() or setTimeout() to specify when the code should be executed.
+For user interactions, event listeners are typically used to detect and respond to specific user actions.

+It is worth noting that different browsers may handle JavaScript execution slightly differently, which can sometimes lead to compatibility issues.
+As such, it is important to thoroughly test code across different browsers to ensure that it works as expected for all users.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html